Ahmm95/resume/README.md

   [wAlnut](https://github.com/WalnutiQ/wAlnut)

 <b>Full time Business systems developer at [AppNexus](http://www.appnexus.com/) | Summer 2015 - Sept.
 2016</b>
-- Developing features for new Billing system for all AppNexus' transaction activity using <b>Storm</b>, <b>SQL</b>, and <b>python</b>.
-- Planned out a 1 month project to create new reports using RESTful APIs and an PHP UI codebase.
 - From provided UI sketches co-developed 7 screens that use a <b>RESTful API</b> to allow contracts with clients to be created, edited, cloned, and deleted.
 Used
   <b>redux</b> and <b>react.js</b>.
+- Planned out a 1 month project to create new reports using RESTful APIs and an PHP UI codebase.

 <b>Business systems intern at AppNexus & [hackNY Fellow](http://hackny.org/a/) | Summer 2014</b>
 - Synchronized data across an internally built web app called Console and